hatonthecat/Free-Energy-Foundation/README.md

 # Free-Energy-Foundation
 Free Software Philosophy with Energy Design Priorities

 https://www.fsf.org/campaigns/priority-projects/ This project is not on the FSF high priority site because software is not the penultimate goal of technology.
+However, this interview provides a good background https://www.youtube.com/watch?v=ucXYWG0vqqk

 https://github.com/EI2030/Low-power-E-Paper-OS